paalfer96/Satellite-Image-Classification/README.md

 ## Introduction

 The main purpose of this repository is to compare pre-trained neuronal networks from Keras in the classification of satellite images.
-My objetive will be to show in a graphical way that not all Deep Learning models work in different situations. therefore, before sell a project we should test different architectures in order to obtain the best project possible
+My objetive will be to show in a graphical way that not all Deep Learning models work in different situations.
+Therefore, before sell a project we should test different architectures in order to obtain the best project possible.

 ## Data source